 Divorce can be particularly hard on children.
 They’re often caught in the middle of their parents’ strife, fear of losing a parent, fear of an unknown future, and having to upend their lives can be traumatic.

 While difficult, research shows that children can and do adjust after divorce.
 Splitting up is often the healthier option for children.
 Remaining in a conflictive marriage can be more problematic for children.
+Bottom line: a healthy divorce is better for both spouses and children.

 - That plan should start with making sure that you keep conflict away from the children.
 Ongoing conflict can cause psychological and social issues in children.